hughperkins/clnn/README.md

 *Containers:*

-Containers 'just work'.
+Containers 'just work', since they just call standard operations on the contained modules.
 Tested with:
 * nn.Sequential

 *Trainers:*

-Trainers 'just work'.
+Trainers 'just work', since they just call standard methods on the network to be trained.
 Tested with:
 * nn.StochasticGradient

 # Timings